lawmurray/Birch/README.md

 ### Installing the standard library

 You will also want to install the standard library.
-This provides all the standard functionality used by Birch programs, such as mathematics functions, probability distributions, and I/O. It is in a separate `Birch.Standard` repository.
+The Birch Standard Library provides the basic functionality needed by most Birch programs, such as standard math, linear algebra, probability distributions, and I/O. It is in a separate `Birch.Standard` repository.
 To build and install, run the following from within the `Birch.Standard` directory:

-    make
+    birch build
-    make install
+    birch install

-Note that these, in turn, are just calling the `birch` driver program to build and install the code.

 ### Installing the examples

 You may also want to install the example programs.
 These are in a separate `Birch.Example` repository.
-To build and install, run the following from within the `Birch.Example` directory:
+To build, run the following from within the `Birch.Example` directory:

-    make
-    make install

-Note that these, in turn, are just calling the `birch` driver program to build and install the code.
+    birch build

-To run an example, use:
+Then, to run an example, use:

     birch example